A global view of the Pacific Ring of Fire.

 Learn what Bob Embley hopes to discover on this expedition with a video or audio podcast on the mission.

-The 2006 Submarine Ring of Fire expedition on the research vessel Melville will depart from Apra, Guam on April 18 and arrive in Yokohama, Japan on May 13.
-This is the third in a series of explorative expeditions to the submarine volcanoes of the Mariana Arc.
-The interdisciplinary team of 21 scientists from the U.S., Japan, Canada and New Zealand will work closely with the Deep Submergence Operations Group of Woods Hole Oceanographic Institution to utilize the remotely operated vehicle Jason II to explore and collect samples at hot-springs on these active volcanoes.
+The Submarine Ring of Fire 2006 expedition on the research vessel (R/V) Melville will depart April 18 from Apra, Guam, and arrive May 13 in Yokohama, Japan.
+This is the third in a series of explorative expeditions to the submarine volcanoes of the Mariana arc.
+The interdisciplinary team of 21 scientists from the United States (US), Japan, Canada, and New Zealand will work closely with the Deep Submergence Operations Group of Woods Hole Oceanographic Institution to utilize the remotely operated vehicle (ROV) Jason II to explore and collect samples at hot springs on these active volcanoes.

-The region of exploration lies within the farthest reaches of U.S. waters in the vicinity of the Territory of Guam and the Commonwealth of the Northern Mariana Islands.
-The 1,450-kilometer-long (800 nautical miles) arc of volcanoes lies only 200 kilometers (~100 nautical miles) west of the Mariana Trench, where the westernmost, oldest portion of the Pacific tectonic plate begins its plunge back into the Earth's mantle.
-Many of these active volcanoes, some of which have emerged as islands , rise more than 3,000 meters (almost 10,000 feet) from the deep-sea floor.
+The region of exploration lies within the farthest reaches of US waters in the vicinity of the Territory of Guam and the Commonwealth of the Northern Mariana Islands.
+The 1,450-km-long (800 nautical mi) arc of volcanoes lies only 200 km (about 100 nautical mi) west of the Mariana Trench, where the westernmost, oldest portion of the Pacific tectonic plate begins its plunge back into the Earth's mantle (the region between the crust and the core).
+Many of these active volcanoes, some of which have emerged as islands, rise more than 3,000 m (almost 10,000 ft) from the deep-sea floor.

-The 2006 expedition will investigate several new sites and revisit some of the sites discovered during the 2004 Submarine Ring of Fire expedition and a 2005 Japanese-led expedition.
-Jason II will conduct intensive explorations, mapping and sampling at 6 to 8 sites during the expedition.
-During transits and between Jason II dives, the SeaBeam multibeam sonar system and the CTD on the R/V Melville will be used to conduct surveys and characterize sites.
+The SRoF'06 expedition will investigate several new sites and revisit some of the sites discovered during the 2004 Submarine Ring of Fire expedition as well as a 2005 Japanese-led expedition.
+The ROV Jason II will conduct intensive explorations, mapping, and sampling at 6 to 8 sites during the expedition.
+During transits and between Jason II dives, the SeaBeam multibeam sonar system and the CTD (conductivity, temperature, depth) on the R/V Melville will be used to conduct surveys and characterize sites.